spwhitton/consfigurator/README.rst

 Note that some of these violate some of the ideas of declarative configuration management, because they apply individual properties without updating the definitions of hosts.
-Sometimes that's the right thing to do, though, and Consfigurator makes it easy to reuse your definitions of properties in these non-declarative ways.
+Sometimes that's the right thing to do, though, and Consfigurator makes it easy to reuse your property definitions in these non-declarative ways.

 Apply a security update to all your systems